-That being said, the best photographs usually do follow compositional theory in some way, whether it’s intentional or by accident.
+That said, the best photographs usually do follow compositional theory in some way, whether it’s intentional or by accident.
 Take the time to study composition for still life photography ideas.
-Art books are particularly good for this, as still life photography is a genre which closely follows painting.
+Artbooks are particularly good for this.
+Still life photography is a genre which closely follows painting.

 Several post-processing programs have compositional grids that express the Golden Ratio.
-You can overlay these on your images to help your cropping, or even use them in creating your compositions if you’re shooting tethered.
+You can overlay these on your still life photo to help your cropping.
+Or even use them in creating your compositions if you’re shooting tethered.

-Remember that colour is also an important aspect of composition.
+Remember that colour is also an important aspect of still life composition.
 Refer to the colour wheel to help you plan your colour schemes.
-Colours that are opposite on the colour wheel, like blue and orange, are called complementary colours and are powerful visual combinations in art and photography.
+Colours that are opposite on the colour wheel, like blue and orange, are complementary colours.

-Colour can also be an important part of your style.
-If you look at the most popular accounts on Instagram, you’ll see that most have a consistent colour palette, whether it is bright and bold or monochromatic.
+Colour can also be an important part of your still life photography style.
+If you look at the most popular accounts on Instagram, you’ll see that most have a consistent colour palette.

 Develop Your Eye

-Evocative still life imagery depends on a strong aesthetic.
+Evocative still life photography depends on a strong aesthetic.
 The more you do something, the better you get at it.
 This is true with photography.
 Practice is important.
-But it’s also important to be a student of your craft.

 Observe the textures in the world around you.
 Study the paintings of the Old Masters.
-Notice the light in the works of Vermeer and Caravaggio, or the compositions of Cezanne.
+Notice the lighting in the works of Vermeer and Caravaggio, or the compositions of Cezanne.

-Studying the form, colours, and various shades used in still life painting will help you enormously in your own photography.
+Studying the form, colours, and various shades used in still life painting will help you enormously in your still life photography.
 Becoming visually fluent involves constant and careful observation.

 Adobe Lightroom can give you all you need to make unique and beautiful still life photos.

-Although I don’t recommend them for food shots, Lightroom presets or Photoshop actions can be useful to create a workflow that is repeatable and cuts down on the time that you spend in front of the computer.
+I don’t recommend them for food shots, but Lightroom presets or Photoshop actions can be useful to create a workflow.
+This will cut down on the time that you spend in front of the computer.

-Post-processing your images can be quite involved, depending on what genre of still life you’re shooting.
+Post-processing your still life shots can be quite involved, depending on what genre of still life you’re shooting.
 Editing food requires subtlety to keep it looking appetising and real.
 But florals or images suitable for art prints allow you to get really creative with your colours and tones.

 The most important thing to remember is to take your time!
-Still life photography is not something to undertake while the clock is ticking and you need to get dinner on the table or pick the kids up at school.
+Still life photography is not something to undertake while the clock is ticking.

 I find that when I’m in a rush or just shooting to get it done, my flow is off and my pictures don’t turn out the way I want them to.
-Set aside enough time to work your angles and play around with your still life photography ideas and compositions.
+Set aside enough time to work your angles and play around with your still life photography ideas.

-Also, when it doubt, keep it simple.
-Sometimes the most beautiful compositions are the ones that are the most minimal.
+When in doubt, keep it simple.
+Sometimes the most beautiful compositions are the most minimal.